womogenes/shinesports/README.md

 ### 1. Add environment variables

 Add [Google OAuth credentials](https://console.cloud.google.com) to a `.env` file in the root of the project.
+Get a Goolgle API key as well.

-Also add a session secret.
+Also add a session secret, which must be a randomly generated 32-character string.
+This is used by [`svelte-kit-cookie-session`](https://github.com/pixelmund/svelte-kit-cookie-session).

 ```
 # .env
 GOOGLE_CLIENT_ID=...
 GOOGLE_CLIENT_SECRET=...
+GAPI_KEY=...
 SESSION_SECRET=...
 ```